qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

     and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table.
     Open Source Implementation of the algorithm is easily done, understanding the Dürr and Høyer paper
     was and is the most difficult challenge.
-    There is a python host file and two Q# circuits.
+    There is a python host file and a Q# file.
+    The python file follows the Quantum Minimum Searching Algorithm closely.
-    One circuit applies the Quantum Minimum Searching Algorithm and another circuit intializes our register as described in 'A quantum algorithm for finding the minimum'
+    The Q# file follows the Quantum Exponential Searching Algorithm implementation for finding a unique solution.
-    The most intersting part of the algorithm is the initializing of the register
-    and applying the quantum exponential searching algorithm to the register.
+    This implementation will allow for easy use of QMSA on any problem where a unique solution needs to be found.
+    The python host file is not necessary though it does give us a template to work on other problems.
+    QESA can be run indepently and will allocate itself to your table size and random index.

     If you would like to contribute to this project or take a look at some code head over to:
     https://github.com/mridulsar/DurrHoyerLibrary